404nicolette/CRM/README.md

 ```

 3. Update the settings.py
-This proect runs on local computer, so please update the database section in settings.py that matches up to your own database credentials.
+This project runs on local computer, so please update the database section in settings.py to that it matches up to your own database credentials.

 This uses MySQL Database.